jschoeley/mocy/README.md

-# MOCY Mortality Cycles: Timeseries of weekly death counts and covariates by country, sex and age
+# MOCY Mortality Cycles: Timeseries of weekly death counts and covariates by country, sex, and age

 Jonas Schöley.
-Last updated: 2021-02-24
+Last updated: 2021-04-14.
+Version: 2021W15.

 ![](cover.png)

-MOCY provides timeseries of weekly death counts stratified by country, sex and age along with useful co-variates such as personweeks exposure time, population weighted weekly temperature, and public holiday indicators.
+MOCY provides time series of weekly death counts stratified by country, sex, and age along with useful covariates such as person-weeks exposure time, population-weighted weekly temperature, and public holiday indicators.

-This repository contains the source files needed to compile the MOCY data base.

-The compiled MOCY data base is available at request from the author.
+This repository contains the source files needed to compile the MOCY database.
+The compiled data is hosted at [osf.io/k84rz](https://osf.io/k84rz/).

 ## Sources

-MOCY derives and harmonizes data from multiple data sources:

-Weekly death counts by country, year, sex and age:
+Weekly death counts by country, year, sex, and age:
   - sourced from HMD-STMF [1]

-Weekly person-weeks of exposure by country, year, sex and age:
+Weekly person-weeks of exposure by country, year, sex, and age:
   - calculated from interpolated annual January 1st population estimates sourced from HMD [2]

 Weekly public holidays by country and year: